jh10z/jh10z/README.md

 ##🍃 Welcome to my Profile! 🍃

 Hi, my name is Jason!
-I am 22 years old 🫡 and I enjoy programming in Java, whether it be working with the language, in projects or doing alogorithms.
+I am 22 years old 🫡 and I enjoy programming in Java, whether it be working with the language, in projects or doing algorithms.
 Other than programming, I enjoy watching anime and keeping up with current computer & peripheral trends.

 #### Feel free to follow!
 Spotify 🔊 https://open.spotify.com/user/p73dawwtokhpngwuuh09qcu81?si=90a8761af818468f